Extracts from inspection reports can be found further below, alonside links to download the reports in full.

 The full Ofsted monitoring report can be here.

-Ofsted inspection report, October 2011
+Ofsted Section 5 Inspection Report, October 2011

-“St Alban’s academy gives richness and meaning to many students’ lives and provides an outstanding standard of education.” say Ofsted inspectors.
+“St Alban’s academy gives richness and meaning to many students’ lives and provides an outstanding standard of education.”

-The full OFSTED report is available to download here.
+The full Ofsted report is available to download here.

-Ofsted inspection report, November 2010
+Ofsted Section 8 inspection report, November 2010

 Ofsted completed their first monitoring of St Alban’s since it became an ARK academy and judged the school to be making good progress.
 Inspectors noted the exceptional progress made in transforming behaviour and ethos, the high quality of the maths and engineering specialisms and the very effective care, guidance and support offered, particularly to the most vulnerable children.
-The full report is available to download here.